Pitching, Rate, and Style Guide

 Style Guide

-Written content should be formatted to AP grammatical standards (bar exceptions stated below) and submitted as a Google Doc, with access set to “anyone with the link.”
+Written content should be formatted to AP grammatical standards (bar exceptions stated below) and submitted as a Google Doc, with editing access set to “anyone with the link.”
 Copy should showcase brevity and strong narrative flow.
 Paragraphs should be broken up by a line break.
-Consider that 75% of our readers do so on their phones, and try to tailor your copy with this in mind.
+Consider that 75% of our readers access Pellicle’s stories on their phones, and try to tailor your copy to this context.

 Drafts should be submitted in British English.
-Sources framed in the present tense should be referred to by their full names in the first instance, and their first names thereafter, as we consider this makes our features more personable.
+Sources framed in the present tense should be referred to by their full names in the first instance and their first names thereafter, which makes our features more personable.
 Surnames should be used for quoted literary or historical sources, or if there are multiple sources with the same first name.

 “I really like beer,” Matthew says.
 “Especially cask ale pulled through a tight sparkler.”

-Longer sentences with tangents should be broken up with either em-dashes (—) or parentheses although please be wary of overuse.
-There should be no spaces either side of the em-dash.
-(For Mac users that’s shift+alt+_ and for Windows users hold alt and type 0151.)
+Longer sentences with tangents should be broken up with either em-dashes (—) or parentheses, although please be wary of overuse.
+There should be no spaces on either side of the em-dash.
+(For Mac users that’s shift+alt+_ and for Windows users, hold alt and type 0151.)

-We use one-word denominations like cidermaker/winemaker instead of cider maker and wine maker.
-Similar goes for homebrewing, and so on.
+We use one-word designations like cidermaker/winemaker instead of cider maker and wine maker.
+The same goes for homebrewing, and so on.

-We use a denotation of three asterisks (***) in place of subheadings, please use these to break up chapters/sections within your feature.
+We use three asterisks (***) in place of subheadings; please use these to break up chapters/sections within your feature.

 Please aim to submit your copy with a suggested title, and highlight pull quotes from sources where possible.